 Why Belgrade is worth visiting

 Belgrade doesn’t get as many tourists as other European cities.
-It is projected to get around a million visitors per year, many of which are from neighboring countries such as Croatia, Montenegro and North Macedonia.
+It is projected to get around a million visitors per year, many of whom are from neighboring countries such as Croatia, Montenegro, and North Macedonia.
 So it’s a bit off the radar still, despite rising in popularity, and you may want to visit before Belgrade becomes a top destination – something that is bound to happen within a few years.

 Belgrade has fine weather in spring and autumn.
-The summer can be hot, and the winter is cold.
+The summer can be really hot, and the winter is cold.
 But both could be worse.

 There are some cool attractions such as the Saint Save Temple, the Kalemegdan Park, the Belgrade Fortress, and the Nikola Tesla Museum.
 All highly worth seeing.

 The locals are cool.
-Some Serbs can seem a bit tough at first, but once you get into conversations, you’ll find that they are friendly and interesting.
+Some Serbs can seem a bit tough at first, but once you get into conversations, you’ll find that they are extremely friendly and interesting.
 Young people speak excellent English, but older people generally don’t.
 Aside from the native language Serbian, many locals are capable of speaking Russian.

 If you want to do some day trips, there are many interesting places near Belgrade.
 One example would be the city Novi Sad, located just a bit north.